Account for non-standard GST rates

 If you often deal with one non-standard rate of GST you can add your own custom tax rate to apply to transactions as needed.

 Manage a one-off non-standard GST rate

 If the non-standard GST rate will vary between transactions, or it's just a one-off transaction, follow the process outlined below.
-The example given is for a sales invoice, but the same logic applies to other transaction types.
+The example given is for an invoice, but the same logic applies to other transaction types.

-- Create a sales invoice and set it to Tax Exclusive.
+- Create an invoice and set it to Tax Exclusive.

 - Work out the proportion of the non-standard GST rate to the standard rate.